mungg/OneRuler/README.md

+# OneRuler
-# One ruler to measure them all: Benchmarking multilingual long-context language models
+One ruler to measure them all: Benchmarking multilingual long-context language models